lambtron/nextbus/README.md

 Setup:

-Add a config.js file in the config folder.
+Add a config/config.js file.
 In this file, have the following:

 process.env.TWILIO_ASID = 'ACxx';
 process.env.TWILIO_AUTH_TOKEN = 'beyy';
 process.env.TWILIO_NUMBER = '+1415zz';

-In the .app/helpers/nextbus.js file, change the static variables to the agency, stops, and route information to ones applicable to you.
+In the .app/controllers/nextbus.js file, change the static variables to the agency, stops, and route information to ones applicable to you.

 var a = 'sf-muni';